mattiasvillani/MLcourse/README.md

 <!-- font: frutiger -->

 > [!NOTE]
-> Note: I am no longer teaching this course, so this material does not necessarily reflect the current curriculum.
+> Note: I no longer teach this course, so this material may not reflect the current curriculum.

 # Machine Learning, 7.5 credits